 The Onboarding Cliff: Getting New Hires to 80% Productivity in 4 Weeks Instead of 12

-A physical therapy clinic hired a new therapist and did what most small businesses do: handed them a schedule, pointed them toward the treatment rooms, and said “ask if you have questions.”
+A physical therapy clinic hired a new therapist and did what most practices do: handed them a schedule, pointed them toward the treatment rooms, and said “ask if you have questions.”
 Three months later, the therapist was functioning — but patient satisfaction scores were lower than the predecessor’s, and the clinic had spent 12 weeks in a state of reduced capacity while the new hire figured things out by trial and error.

 The next time they hired, they tried something different: a structured four-week ramp with defined phases, daily feedback, and a gradual handoff of responsibility.
 The new therapist hit 80% of predecessor performance by week four — three times faster — and patient satisfaction matched the predecessor’s by week six.